What is a physical?

 Make sure before you leave that you have access to your patient portal!
 This is the easiest way to communicate with your physician outside of the exam room.
 Your provider can send you messages about your results or if they want you to come in for a follow-up visit.

-Don’t forget to schedule your physical before your benefits expire at the end of the year!
-Call (972)426-2800 or click here to request your next appointment.
+Schedule your annual physical with your family practice physician before your benefits expire at the end of the year!
+Click below to schedule.